superfashi/WhiteSpace-for-OldDriver/README.md

 ```
 seems even more beautiful!

+But, using file is always a best option since even Github will escape those innocent letters.
 # To-Do
 - Try inserting random letters or a specific infomation between char in order to make more confusing text (since the program only recongnize blank :P)
 - Try to make some messages passcode-needed.